 The full-time program is divided into four, 12-week Levels.
 The part-time program is divided into eight, 12-week levels.
 Each level combines classroom education with appropriate clinical experience for a total of 1,564 program hours.

 Course grades are calculated on a percentage basis.
 All courses must be completed with a 75% test average or higher in order to advance to the next level.
 Clinical performance is evaluated on satisfactory/unsatisfactory scale.
 Students must receive a satisfactory clinical evaluation by the end of each level in order to advance to the next level.
 The curriculum must be completed within a 2-year frame or the entire curriculum must be repeated.
 Further information related to promotion may be found in the student handbook.

 Tuition is determined annually based on the operational cost of the Practical Nursing program and on state reimbursement and guidelines.
 The Commonwealth presently contributes a pre-determined portion of each student’s tuition.
-Tuition for the full-time 2020-2021 Program is $14,285.
+Tuition for the full-time 2020-2021 Program was $14,285.
 There is an additional estimated cost of $3,152 for books, uniforms, shoes, liability and accident insurance, graduation costs and other miscellaneous expenses associated with the program.
-Tuition for the part-time 2020-2022 Program is $14,765.
-There is an additonal extimated cost of $4,062 for books, uniforms, shoes, liability and accident isurance, graduation costs and other miscellaneous expenses associated with the program.
+Tuition for the part-time 2020-2022 Program was $14,765.
+There is an additional estimated cost of $4,062 for books, uniforms, shoes, liability and accident insurance, graduation costs and other miscellaneous expenses associated with the program.
 The cost for subsequent school years may be obtained by contacting the school.